appcket/appcket-docs/docs/getting-started/installation-initial-setup.md

 ### Database Schema Changes

+TODO: Change this for use with Mikro-ORM specific steps.

 As you develop your application, you will need to update your data model.
-This is done by modfifying the deployment/database/schema.prisma file and then generating/seeding those changes.
+This is done by modfifying the `deployment/database/schema.prisma` file and then generating/seeding those changes.

 1. `./node_modules/.bin/dotenv -e .env.local -- ./node_modules/.bin/prisma generate`
 1. `./node_modules/.bin/dotenv -e .env.local -- ./node_modules/.bin/prisma migrate dev`